hpcaitech/ColossalAI/examples/language/llama/README.md

 ### 4. Shell Script Examples

-For your convenience, we provide some shell scripts to run training with various gemini configurations.
+For your convenience, we provide some shell scripts to run benchmark with various gemini configurations.
 You can find them in `benchmark_65B` and `benchmark_7B` directory.
 The main command should be in the format of:
 ```bash
 colossalai run --nproc_per_node YOUR_GPU_PER_NODE --hostfile YOUR_HOST_FILE \
 --master_addr YOUR_MASTER_ADDR benchmark.py --OTHER_CONFIGURATIONS
 ```
 Here we will show an example of how to run training llama pretraining with `gemini(gemini_auto plugin), batch_size=12, sequence_length=2048, gradient_checkpoint=True`.

 #### a.
 Running environment